moiri/kobold/README.md

 due to imprecision when zooming functionnality of the browsers is used, this values should not be set lower than 3.

-    Movable.setColliderToleranceBottom(left, right);
-        left: 10
-            Tolarance (in pixel) for the left collider.
+    Movable.setColliderToleranceBottom(tol);

-        right: 10
+        tol: 10
-            Tolarance (in pixel) for the right collider.
-If this value is not set, both colliders are set to the left value.
+            Bottom tolarance (in pixel) for the left and right collider.

-Get the bottom collider tolerance values.
+Get the bottom collider tolerance value.

     Movable.getColliderToleranceBottom();
         return
-            object with attributes left and right as pixel values.
+            Bottom tolerance as pixel value.

 Setting these parameters allows the character to move below objects of small heights hanging down from the ceiling, without colliding.The value is the